 Through its divisions, OJJDP sponsors research, program, and training initiatives; develops priorities and goals and sets policies to guide federal juvenile justice issues; disseminates information about juvenile justice issues; and awards funds to states to support local programming.

 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) envisions a nation where our children are free from crime and violence.
-If they come into contact with the justice system, the contact should be both just and beneficial to them.
+If they come into contact with the justice system, the contact should be rare, fair, and beneficial to them.

 View the complete staff listing.